Scenic Waimea Canyon Drive

 The Puu Ka Pele Lookout near mile marker 13 is an unsigned pullout that offers a unique perspective into Waimea Canyon: you can really see the gorge in between the canyon walls.

 This lookout is also where you can get the closest view of the 800-foot Waipo’o Falls, although the view is partial and it’s still far way.
+Bring a zoom lens for good photos of the waterfall!

 Mile Marker 13.5: Puu Hinahina Lookout